frappe/erpnext_documentation/user/manual/en/accounts/budgeting.md

 * A [Purchase Order](/docs/user/manual/en/buying/purchase-order) is being submitted
 * When an actual expense is being posted (through a journal entry or a purchase invoice).

-You can set a control action in the Budget based on Material Request, Purchase Order, or on actual expenses.
+You can set a control action in the Budget based on Material Requests, Purchase Orders, or on actual expenses.
 Further, you can set a control action for annual or monthly budgets.

 ![Control Actions](/docs/assets/img/accounts/control-actions.png)